 If you’ve ever visited the waterfalls and trailheads along the Columbia River Gorge during the summer months, you’ve no doubt seen the heavy amount of traffic and parked cars filled with waterfall adventure-seekers.

-The permits are only be needed from 9 a.m. to 6 p.m. between May 24 and Sept.
-5, 2022.
+The permits are only be needed for visits between late May and early September.
 They are needed to access the federal lands along the 6-mile stretch of road between Bridal Veil Falls State Scenic Viewpoint (Exit 28) and Ainsworth State Park (Exit 35).
 Everything east of Hood River does not need a permit.

 Permits are available at WaterfallCorridorPermits.org for a nonrefundable transaction fee of $2 per vehicle.